Well, it’s January. Or, should we call it, Repentuary- the month we repent for all of our so called food sins of the previous weeks, months, years?

 - The Great Diet Deception: From Diet Rules and Illness to Instinctual Eating and Good Health by Zak Roedde

-And, if you want a sensible read (after all of Nigel Slater’s books, that is) have a read of
+And, if you want a sensible read, have a read of

-- In Defense of Food- and eater’s manifesto by Michael Pollen Don’t have time to read?
+- In Defense of Food- an eater’s manifesto by Michael Pollen Don’t have time to read?
 Check out the documentary

 Happy New Year!